pabmartine/indigo/README.md

 # indigo
-Interfaz web gratuita para la biblioteca de libros electrónicos Calibre
+Free web interface for the Calibre e-book library